vadimv/server-components/README.md

 Often, these two sides even use different programming languages, dependency management, and build tools.
 This all introduces a lot of accidental complexity.
 Any change made on the client-side potentially needs to be reflected on the API and the server-side.
-Isn't it implies developing and support effectively two applications instead of one?
+Isn't it sounds like developing and supporting effectively two applications instead of one?

 An RSP UI lives on the server-side and abstracts the client-side.
-The browser acts more like an equivalent of a terminal for Unix X Window System, it only feeds events to the server and updates the presentation to the incoming commands.
+The browser acts more like an equivalent of a terminal for Unix X Window System, a thin client.
+It only feeds events to the server and updates the presentation to the incoming commands.

 An RSP application developer's experience may feel similar to creating a desktop application UI in reactive style with HTML and CSS.
 Or like creating a React application with direct access to its backend data.